-High School massacre.
-It constructs the story of a single day from the viewpoint of different high school students, including the two shooters themselves.
-While many possible explanations are offered for the actions of the shooters (violent video games, neo-Nazism, bullying etc.) the film deliberately does not make their motives clear.
+The structure of the film more closely resembles Van Sant's vision, as the story of a single day is shown from the viewpoint of different high school students (read: blind men), including the two shooters themselves.
+While many possible explanations are offered for the actions of the shooters (violent video games, neo-Nazism, bullying, etc), the film deliberately does not make their motives clear.

-The film is noted for use of long tracking shots, and extended sequences with little or no dialogue, giving it a disconnected and ethereal quality.
+Influenced by the minimalist realism of Clarke's short, the film is noted for its use of long tracking shots, extended sequences with little or no dialogue and a cast comprising mostly of non-actors, giving it a disconnected and ethereal quality.

 This film provides examples of: